Cincinnati Prehospital Stroke Scale. Its role in Emergency Department

 References of individual studies were also back-checked for relevant studies, and hand search was used to identify missing articles.
 Two investigators independently screened titles and abstracts of all records to identify potentially relevant publications.

-The following inclusion criteria were used: articles published in English, where the accuracy of the CPSS was assessed using as reference standard the hospital discharge diagnosis of stroke (ischemic, hemorrhagic, or transient ischemic attack).
+They used the following inclusion criteria: articles in English, where they assessed accuracy of the CPSS using as reference standard the hospital discharge diagnosis of stroke (ischemic, hemorrhagic, or transient ischemic attack).

-Articles were excluded if they met at least one of the following criteria: pediatric population, studies without original data (reviews, editorials, practice guidelines, book reviews and chapters, meeting abstracts), quantitative analysis not reported.
+They excluded articles if met at least one of the following criteria: pediatric population, studies without original data (reviews, editorials, practice guidelines, book reviews and chapters, meeting abstracts), quantitative analysis not reported.

-Full texts of all potentially eligible studies that met the inclusion criteria were obtained and assessed in duplicate.
+They obtained and assessed full texts of all potentially eligible studies that met the inclusion criteria in duplicate.
 At all levels, disagreements were resolved by discussion, and by involving a third reviewer when consensus could not be reached.

 Two independent researchers evaluated the validity of the selected studies using the Revised Quality Assessment of Diagnostic Accuracy Studies −2 (QUADAS-2) tool, a specific validated tool for the quality assessment of diagnostic accuracy studies.